Real-Time Process Quality Monitoring using Wireless Sensor-Embedded Rotary Tools for Fastening Operations

 Fastening operations are extensively used in the aerospace industry and constitute for more than a quarter of the total cost.
 Inspection of fasteners is another factor that adds cost and complexity to the overall process.
 Inspection is usually carried out on a sampling-basis as a stand-alone process after the fastening process is completed.
 Lack of capability to inspect all fasteners in a cost effective manner and the need to remove non-value added activities, such as inspection by itself, in order to reduce the manufacturing lead time have been the motivation behind this study.
 This paper presents a novel diagnostics scheme based on Mahalanobis-Taguchi System (MTS) for monitoring the quality of rotary-type fastening operations in real-time.
 This approach encompasses (1) integrating a torque sensor, a pressure sensor, and an optical encoder on a hand-held rotary-type fastening tool; (2) obtaining process parameters via the embedded sensors and generating process signatures in real-time; and (3) detecting anomalies on the tool using a wireless mote that communicates the decision with a base station. the anomalies investigated in this study are the grip length variations as under grip and normal grip, and presence of re-used fasteners. the proposed scheme has been implemented on prototype rotary tool for bolt-nut type of fasteners and tested under a variety of experimental settings. the experimental results have shown that the proposed approach is successful, with an accuracy of over 95% in detecting grip lengths of fasteners in real-time during the process

-D. Mohan et al., "Real-time Process Quality Monitoring Using Wireless Sensor-embedded Rotary Tools for Fastening Operations," ASME 2007 International Mechanical Engineering Congress and Exposition, Volume 10: Mechanics of Solids and Structures, Parts a and B, American Society of Mechanical Engineers (ASME), Jan 2007.
+D. Mohan et al., "Real-Time Process Quality Monitoring using Wireless Sensor-Embedded Rotary Tools for Fastening Operations," Proceedings of the ASME 2007 International Mechanical Engineering Congress and Exposition: Mechanics of Solids and Structures, Parts A and B, vol. 10, American Society of Mechanical Engineers (ASME), Nov 2007.

 The definitive version is available at https://doi.org/10.1115/IMECE2007-41647